SudoBrendan/k8s-vagrant/labs/core-concepts/architecture/solution/README.md

 1. Logging/Monitoring/Alerting: something to aggregate logs of cluster components, workloads, and servers in the cluster in a single stateful location and notify admins and/or devs when something is wonky
-1. Ingress Controller: allowing us to use Ingress objects (layer 7 loadbalancer)
+1. Ingress Controller: allowing us to use Ingress objects (layer 7 load balancer)
-1. Layer 4 Loadbalancer: expose raw TCP (databases/caches/etc) out of the cluster by IP (as opposed to the default NodePort Service)
+1. Layer 4 Load balancer: expose raw TCP (databases/caches/etc) out of the cluster by IP (as opposed to the default NodePort Service)
-1. Mesh Network: if your workloads include microserice architecture, mesh networking can improve your workflows and provide advanced networking features
+1. Mesh Network: if your workloads include microservice architecture, mesh networking can improve your workflows and provide advanced networking features
 1. Dashboard: an alternate to just using `kubectl`, you can interact with the cluster via a website